A Soul Experiment

 A Soul Experiment is a studio album by American jazz trumpeter Freddie Hubbard recorded between 1968/1969 and released in 1969.
 It was his third release on the Atlantic label and features performances by Hubbard, Carlos Garnett, Kenny Barron, Gary Illingworth, Billy Butler, Eric Gale, Jerry Jemmott, and Grady Tate.

 Reception

 Al Campbell of AllMusic gave the album three stars out of five, stating "This disc pairs separate Atlantic reissues from two of the finest hard bop brass players of all time, Nat Adderley and Freddie Hubbard.
 A Soul Experiment finds Hubbard grasping for 1969 commercial radio acceptance with shorter songs, and a stab at Jimmy Webb's "Wichita Lineman."
 A Soul Experiment isn't horrible, but in no way does it represent the artistry of Freddie Hubbard."
+Harvey Pekar, writing for DownBeat in a contemporary review, wrote the album was "the worst LP issued under Hubbard's name" to date.